 How to install HTOP in Linux

-This interactive system monitor and process manager allows you to view and manage your processes.
+This interactive system monitors and process manager allows you to view and manage your processes.
 It is a replacement for the Unix program top.
-It shows information about the processes of the system, memory usage, and average load, etc. Its Process Monitor is an interactive process viewer that runs across a variety of platforms.
+It shows information about the system’s functions, memory usage, average load, etc. Its Process Monitor is an interactive process viewer that runs across various platforms.
 HTOP is similar to TOP, but it is considerably improved over TOP.

 In this guide, you will learn how to install HTOP on Linux.
 Linux distributions used here are CentOS, RHEL, Ubuntu, and Debian.